-We note that with aperture photometry we compute the transmitted flux, corrected only for Galactic absorption, but not the intrinsic emission, which can be recovered only after accounting for the intrinsic absorption with spectral analysis.
-Since, due to the low $S/N$ and the strong ICM emission, the intrinsic absorption has, also in the best cases, a large uncertainty, we focus mostly on the hard-band fluxes and luminosities, where the effects of intrinsic absorption are milder.
+We note that with aperture photometry, we compute the transmitted flux, corrected only for Galactic absorption, but not the intrinsic emission, which can be recovered only after accounting for the intrinsic absorption with spectral analysis.
+Since, because of the low $S/N$ and the strong ICM emission, the intrinsic absorption has, also in the best cases has a large uncertainty, we focus mostly on the hard-band fluxes and luminosities, where the effects of intrinsic absorption are milder.
 However, we also report the soft-band flux, since the soft-band emission is used to establish the presence of unresolved X-ray emission, also in cases of non-detection in the hard band.
 We will also provide a detailed spectral analysis for detected sources in Section 4.4.

-Finally, we transform the measured hard fluxes in rest-frame 2-10 keV luminosity, applying consistently a K-correction for a power law with slope $\Gamma = 1.8$:
+Finally, we transform the measured hard fluxes into rest-frame 2-10 keV luminosity by consistently applying a K-correction for a power law with slope $\Gamma = 1.8$:

-where $D_L(z)$ is the luminosity distance computed for a seven-year WMAP cosmology, \citep{2011Komatsu}, $CF_{hard}$ is the conversion factor from the 2-7 keV to the unabsorbed 2-10 keV band, which depends on the assumed intrinsic power law slope $\Gamma$ and the Galactic absorption, $S_{hard}$ is the hard band photometry, $T$ is the total exposure time and $K_{corr} = (1+z)^{\Gamma-2} = (1+z)^{-0.2}$ is the K-correction.
-We need to compute the conversion factors at the position of each BCG irrespective of its nuclear emission, since we require the luminosity upper limits in the hard band at the each BCG position to evaluate the depth of our search.
-The upper limits are computed directly from the $S/N$ threshold adopted for source detection.
-These limits change considerably from cluster to cluster, due to the different ICM emission and the different exposure time.
+where $D_L(z)$ is the luminosity distance computed for the seven-year WMAP cosmology, \citep{2011Komatsu}, CF$_{hard}$ is the conversion factor from the 2 to 7 keV to the unabsorbed 2-10 keV band, which depends on the assumed intrinsic power-law slope $\Gamma$ and the Galactic absorption, S$_{hard}$ is the hard-band photometry, $T$ is the total exposure time, and $K_{corr} = (1+z)^{\Gamma-2} = (1+z)^{-0.2}$ is the K correction.
+We need to compute the conversion factors at the position of each BCG regardless of its nuclear emission, since we require the luminosity upper limits in the hard band at the each BCG position to evaluate the depth of our search.
+The upper limits are computed directly from the S/N threshold adopted for source detection.
+These limits change considerably from cluster to cluster because of the different ICM emission and the different exposure time.